BREAKOUT SESSIONS #4

 Nancy Vargas, MPH, Program Coordinator

-Description: In LGBTQ+ Latinx communities in the USA, sexual health concerns are nested within broader social and institutional contexts that drive disparities in access to sexual, mental, and physical health services.
+Description: This session will explore the research methods and findings and implications of the ENLACE program: a program of the College of Public Health and Human Sciences at Oregon State University.
+In LGBTQ+ Latinx communities in the USA, sexual health concerns are nested within broader social and institutional contexts that drive disparities in access to sexual, mental, and physical health services.
 Although an abundance of discourse describes the importance of safe institutional spaces, social isolation and marginalization continue to challenge the meaningful access to these services for LGBTQ+ Latinx youth who hold several marginalized social identities.
 The Engaging the Next Latinx Allies for Change and Equity (ENLACE) program sought to address social isolation to realize access to health and wellbeing.

 Identify ways in which social isolation challenges sexual, mental, and physical health equity among Latinx LGBTQ+ youth